projectbuendia/client/README.md

 # Buendia client app

+The Buendia app runs on tablets with KitKat (Android 4.4.2) or higher.

 Follow these instructions to get your system set up to do Buendia client development.
 See the [Buendia wiki](https://github.com/projectbuendia/buendia/wiki) for more details about the app.